w84death/Tanks-of-Freedom/PORT.md

 Enable controls specific for Pandora handheld console
 Values: true/false

+#### tof/hud_layout
+Default HUD layout to be loaded into the game
+Values: "default", "overscan", "pandora"

+#### tof/hud_allow_overscan
+Allow HUD layout to be switched to overscan
+Values: true/false

 ## Export configuration

 ToF export settings has very few particular requirements.
 In most cases, you can use your own settings file.